|2,797 page views|

 Having done these routes several times, Clint's route description may be a little confusing.

-The "Original Beckey" is, naturally, the line Fred Becky picked for his first ascent.
-The easier, less obvious "Direct" was done only after free attempts on the original line failed.
-After several bolts and fixed pins were added to the original first and third pitches in the early 90's, the original Beckey became free - and well-protected.
+The "Original Beckey" is, of course, the line Fred Becky did on the first ascent.
+The "Direct" was done decades later after free attempts on the original line failed.
+In the early 90's bolts and pins were added to the first and third pitches, and the "Original Beckey" became free - and well-protected.

 The "Direct" starts lower and left of the original and joins it after 3 pitches.
-From that point you have the option of doing the super-classic (.11+) stemming corner (part of the original) or going direct via a blocky/loose .10 crack.
+From that point you have the option of joining the Original route (the stemming corner)or one more straight up via a blocky/loose .10 crack before joining the "Original".

-We did the route 7-22-12 and the fixed pins seem to be in decent shape.
+We did the route 7-22-12 and fixed pins seem to be in decent shape.

 Folks hesitate to alter ratings but here is my 2 cents.